-Made with black tea, tapioca pearls, brown sugar, and sweetened condensed milk, this Boba Tea is sweet, creamy, and just perfect on hot summer days.
-No need to hunt down an expensive bubble tea shop - if you can boil water, you can make your boba milk tea at home!
+This Boba Tea recipe is sweet, creamy, and just perfect on hot summer days.
+No need to hunt down an expensive bubble tea shop - you can easily make it at home!

 1/2cupsweetened condensed milk, divided, for serving